Nancy Lou Schwartz

-Nancy Lou Schwartz (1939–1981) was an American economist and professor who researched decision sciences and methods of dynamic optimization.
+Nancy Lou Schwartz (March 27, 1939 – December 7, 1981) was an American economist and professor who researched decision sciences and methods of dynamic optimization.

 Life and career

-Nancy L. Schwartz earned her AB at Oberlin College (Phi Beta Kappa) in 1960 and attended graduate school at Purdue University, where she received her MS (1962) and PhD (1964).
+Schwartz earned her AB at Oberlin College (Phi Beta Kappa) in 1960 and attended graduate school at Purdue University, where she received her MS (1962) and PhD (1964).
 While at Purdue, one of her classmates was fellow economist Morton I. Kamien with whom she would publish many academic works.

-Beginning in 1964, she taught at Carnegie Mellon University in Pittsburgh where she was a tenured associate professor and had been awarded a Ford Foundation Faculty Research Fellowship.
+Beginning in 1964, Schwartz taught at Carnegie Mellon University in Pittsburgh where she was a tenured associate professor and had been awarded a Ford Foundation Faculty Research Fellowship.
 In 1970, she accepted a position as a full professor at Northwestern University where she would remain for the rest of her life.
 From 1977 to 1979 she chaired the Northwestern Department of Managerial Economics and Decision Sciences and headed its PhD program.
 In 1981, she received the appointment to be the Morrison Professor of Managerial Economics and Decision Sciences and was director of the graduate studies program at the Kellogg Graduate School of Management.
 With her appointment, she became the first female faculty member appointed to an endowed chair at the Kellogg School.

 In addition to her university duties, Schwartz served on the Council of The Institute of Management Sciences (1974–1976) and on the editorial board of the American Economic Review from 1981, and she was an associate editor of Econometrica from 1981.

+Schwartz died in 1981 by suicide without leaving a note.